mikealbinson/Beacon/README.md

 I'll break this down by file.
 If there are any questions/issues, feel free to drop me a line.

-##iBeaconWrite_V2_7.js
+##BeaconMachineManager
 The highest up in the file heirarchy of the program.
 This is where the magic happens.
-This portion has three main tasks:
-1. Performing two shell commands that reset the bluetooth daemon of the Edison
-2. Beginning the intialiazation of the rest of the files in the heirarchy
-3. Initalizing and managing the iBeacon and BLE services and events of the beacon

-## UUID_Strings.txt
-An example file of the structures necessary to read ticket strings with the SdSearch module
+It initiates, manages and listens to all of the different processes (indicators, bluetooth, ultrasonic, etc.) depending on the state of the machine.
+A more thorough documentation frill follow.

 ##Images
 The necessary images for the OledDisplay module

-##Node_Indicators
-The OLED driver and bindings
+##Indicators
+Oled, LED and buzzer control functions.
+See the directory for its specific README

 ##node_modules
 * **Bleno**: